 This equation can be reduced to the Eq.~(\ref{dnlseQ1D-C2}) with $\kappa=1$, by redefining the spatial variable $x' = x/\sqrt{\kappa}$.
 From that one can deduce that if we redefine the width $a' = \sqrt{\kappa}a $ and norm $N' = \sqrt{\kappa}N $, the results obtained from the application of super-Gaussian ansatz with $\kappa=1$ can be used for the case with arbitrary $\kappa$.
 We are particularly interested in the tight bound case with small hopping rates, so in Figs.~\ref{fig-24}-\ref{fig-25} the results for $\kappa=0.2$ are presented.

 Figure~\ref{fig-24} presents the comparison of results obtained for soliton and flat top shapes by variational method and by exact numerical solution.
 One can see that the variational method quite well describes the static solution even for strongly localized modes.
-In Fig.~\ref{fig-25}(a) we present the numerical results for the evolution of strongly localized soliton-like mode with an initial kick and one can observe that this mode preserves its identity for a long time but its velocity decreases, while as shown in Fig.~\ref{fig-25}(b) the strongly localized mode with flat top shape and with larger $N$ preserve both the shape and velocity.
+In Fig.~\ref{fig-25} (a), we present the numerical results for the evolution of a strongly localized soliton-like mode with an initial kick.
+One can observe that this mode preserves its identity for a long time, but its velocity gradually decreases.
+The decrease in velocity can be qualitatively deduced from the figure by noting that the rate of change of the droplet's position over time decreases compared to its initial rate.
+In contrast, as shown in Fig.~\ref{fig-25} (b), a strongly localized mode with a flat-top shape and a larger $N$ preserves both its shape and velocity.
 In Fig.~\ref{fig-25} (c) and (d) the results of the evolution of a flat-top discrete droplet are presented when a small kick is applied.
 From these figures, one can deduce that even a small increase in the initial kick may change the dynamics of the droplet from localized at an initial position to moving with some nonzero velocity.
 These results can be qualitatively explained by the effect of the Peierls-Nabarro potential barrier on localized modes~\cite{Malomed2013}.